 Course that explores the role of literature, film and other artistic forms of expression in American civil rights and social justice movements.
 Fulfills a general education perspectives requirement.
 Fulfills the Ideas & Innovations: U.S. requirement of the Foundations and Perspectives general education curriculum.
-Prerequisites: FYS 111/112, ENG 111/112 or 113, junior or senior standing.
+Prerequisites: FYS 111, GE 112, ENG 111, 112, and junior or senior standing.
 Spring, odd-numbered years.